mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/05_dev/other/02_backlog.md

 - [ ] Add: nav name metadata (just like in blog)
 - [ ] Add: configurable key and format for creation and update date of the document
 - [ ] Add: file/directory redirections
+- [ ] Add: publication date in the future
+- [ ] Add: creating subpages for tags and categories (need to be separated from the blog posts)

 ### Social